How to Track Calories Without Losing Your Mind - 2026 Guide

 Why Traditional Calorie Counting Drives People Crazy

-Before we talk about better approaches, let's acknowledge why so many people have negative associations with calorie tracking:
+Before we talk about better approaches, let's acknowledge why so many people have negative associations with calorie tracking.
+It often feels like a second job.

 Information Overload: Traditional apps bombard you with numbers, charts, and data that can feel overwhelming rather than helpful.